 Always verify any additional municipal rules or regulations.
 For instance, a city or county might have restrictive rules about carrying knives in certain public spaces, even though Montana’s state law doesn’t specify these restrictions.

 Folding Pocket Knives

 Folding pocket knives are legal to own and carry in Montana.
-These knives typically have a blade that folds into the handle, making them easy to store and transport.
-The most common types of folding pocket knives include traditional slip joint folders, lockback folders, frame lock folders, liner locks, and tactical folding knives.
+They are compact, with a blade that folds into the handle, facilitating ease of storage and transport.
+Examples include traditional slip joint folders, lockback folders, frame lock folders, liner locks, and tactical folding knives.

 Fixed Blade Knives

-Fixed-blade knives are also allowed in Montana.
-These blades do not fold into the handle like a pocket knife but instead remain fixed in place with either a full tang or partial tang construction.
-Common examples of fixed-blade knives include hunting and survival blades as well as kitchen cutlery such as chef’s knives and butcher’s cleavers.
+Fixed-blade knives are also legal in Montana.
+Unlike folding pocket knives, these have a fixed blade with either a full tang or partial tang construction.
+Common fixed-blade knives include hunting and survival knives, as well as kitchen cutlery like chef’s knives and butcher’s cleavers.

 Age Restrictions for Knife Ownership in Montana

 Montana law doesn’t expressly stipulate age restrictions for knife ownership.
 However, unlawful possession of any weapon on school premises by individuals, including minors, is considered a crime.
 It’s advisable to consult local legal advice before allowing individuals under 18 to own or carry knives without supervision.